brothertao/writings/published/understanding-backbone.md

-Step by step from jQuery to Backbone 又jQuery演化到Backbone
+Step by step from jQuery to Backbone 由jQuery演化到Backbone
 ====================================

 I've seen many struggle when they first meet